Buying a second hand horsebox?

-The buying of a horsebox is a major investment.
+The buying of a horsebox is a major investment and one that should be protected with a good level horsebox insurance.
 Its only purpose is to transport horses in a safe many from one location to another.
 The vehicle should be large enough to transport not only the horses, but the tack and in many cases the feed the horses will need at their destination.
-Going to large or small can lead to problems in the future that might be costly.
+Going too large or small can lead to problems in the future that might be costly.

-What size or weight of horsebox will needed?
+What size or weight of horsebox is needed?

 The size of the horsebox you need is dependent on the maximum number of horses you will be transporting at one time.
 For three or more horses a 7.5 tonne horsebox is required which most often comes with three stalls and room for the tack and supplies such as feed.
 A smaller 3.5 tonne would be sufficient for a smaller operation that can carry one to two horses.

 The cost of a horse is dependent on a variety of factors including its age, condition and mileage on it.
-The drive train is the most important part since unless it is roadworthy, the vehicle is useless.
+The drive train is the most important part.
 The maintenance log will indicate if the vehicle was taken care of properly.

 Can you drive the horsebox?